hyperledger-labs/fabric-token-sdk/docs/services.md

 - On the Fabric-side, we will define a `Token Namespace` that will contain all information that is needed to make sense of the tokens stored in the namespace.
 The namespace's endorsement policy depends on the specific use case.
   As a general guideline, we can say it should reflect the majority of the partners in the blockchain consortium.
-  Last but not least, a chiancode, the `Token Chaincode`.
+  Last but not least, a chaincode, the `Token Chaincode`.
 It is deployed to create the token namespace.
   The token chaincode provides various functionalities to the applications.
   We will explore these functions in more details later.
 - On the Client-side, we need